 You can also search for a hatchery or breeder near you.
 Many smaller farm stores carry Easter Eggers starting in April and ending in June.
 Usually, a single chick costs under $5, although this will vary from breeder to breeder.
 Either way, it’s not a high price for a new best friend!

 At smaller farm stores, you can usually get a good deal, especially if the chicks are a week or two old.
 You also might find breeds that are unusual.

-At places like Tractor Supply, you’ll have to buy 6 or more chicks at once.
+At places like Tractor Supply, you sometimes have to buy more than one chick at a time.
 So, it’s best to call ahead to make sure they’ll have chicks, that the breeds you want will be available, and whether there’s any purchase minimums.